skaman82/HW3_tracker/README.md

 • UI: <del>Some people report time/date on the notifications not being accurate (works on my watch with android)</del> - reported as fixed in 1.00.42<br>

 • UI: "Clear all" button would make more sense at the bottom (after scrolling through the messages)<br>
-•CRITICAL UI: Can't delete a single notification - dragging single message left should delete it - test with multiple notifications.
-Occasionally deleting works but in most casen it is not <br>
+•CRITICAL UI: Custom wallpaper watchface breaking notification delete function: Can't delete a single notification in a stack when custom wallpaper watchface is used <br>
 • UI: Currently there is room for a second line of text for the message preview<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10041/6.jpg" width="300px"/>